Encountering errors like modulenotfounderror: no module named ‘wget’ in Python is inevitable.

 If it is already the latest version, this will come out: “Requirement already satisfied.”

 → If you’re using Anaconda, use the command:

 ✅ Py Alias

 → If you’re using py alias, use the command:

 - pip list

 This command will display all the packages installed on your system, including their versions.

-pip list.
-However, if you’re using Anaconda, use the command
+However, if you’re using Anaconda, use the command conda list.

-In conclusion, the error modulenotfounderror: no module named ‘wget’ can be easily solved by installing the wget module in your system or Python environment.
+In conclusion, the error modulenotfounderror: no module named ‘wget’ can be easily solved by installing the wget module in your system.